Ben Hayes

-Ben Joseph Hayes (born August 4, 1957) is a former relief pitcher who played for the Cincinnati Reds both in 1982 and 1983.
+Ben Joseph Hayes (born August 4, 1957) is an American former relief pitcher who played for the Cincinnati Reds both in 1982 and 1983.

 In the 1970 Little League World Series, Hayes played for the Wiesbaden (Germany) team.

-After his playing career ended, Hayes earned a law degree from the University of Florida.
+After his playing career ended, Hayes earned a Juris Doctor degree from the University of Florida.
 Hayes currently practices law in Florida and serves as President of the New York–Penn League.